Trail : home / SEND

 Children with Special Educational Needs are an important concern and we endeavour to provide support for these children.
 Most of this support is provided in the classroom in order that all pupils have access to the same broad curriculum.
 Support may also be provided by some withdrawal for intensive assistance in particular subjects e.g. reading or writing.

-Further details of our provision for children with Special Educational Needs may be obtained from Mrs. Carole Atkinson, the SEN Co-ordinator (SENCO).
+Further details of our provision for children with Special Educational Needs may be obtained from Mrs. Lisa Tyrer, the SEN Co-ordinator (SENCO).
 The school’s Special Educational Needs Policy and Lancashire’s ‘Making Sense’ file are available to interested parents on request.